ErnieE5/ee5_base64/README.md

 ]]--
 ```

-For "very large strings" this may not be the best way to use the library.
+For "very large strings" this ~~may not~~ is not be the best way to use the
+library.
-> In fact, I likely wouldn't encourage using these routines **all the time**
+> In fact, I likely wouldn't encourage using these routines **at all**
 for large strings.
 A Lua c-module will handle this _considerably_ faster.
+Just
+"for fun" I ran a 600M file through base64 and this utility.
+0m3.306s vs
+8m13.139s.
+It is plausible that base64 spun multiple threads, but I suspect
+that the real reason is that all of the "over head" of a function call vs an
+extremely tight and optimized C routine is the real factor.
+Granted, this is a
+perverse example.

 ###More Examples: